 For mesh elements with curved edges and/or curved faces, a separate entry is used to describe the control points for the curve.
 Each curve has a unique curve ID and is associated with a predefined edge or face.
 The total number of points in the curve (including end points) and their distribution is also included as attributes.
 The control points are listed in order, each specified by three coordinates.
 Curved edges are defined in the file with a line of the form

 Composites define collections of elements, faces or edges.
 Each has a unique composite ID associated with it.
 All components of a composite entry must be of the same type.
-The syntax allows components to be listed individually or using ranges.
+The syntax allows components to be listed individually, using ranges, or a mixture of the two.
 Examples include

 This tag specifies composites which describe the entire problem domain.
 It has the form of